-- Zero fatalities annually. - · Minimise accidents at workplace .

-- Full compliance with all regulations on health and safety issues such as the Occupational Safety and Health Act (OSHA) 1994 to ensure accident-free and disease-free working environment. - Notices and signages placed at project construction sites for awareness and adherence to the health and safety practices, enforcement on usage of Personal Protection Equipment (PPE) prior to entering the project construction sites, hazard control measures such as road cones, traffic management when work is carried out at public carriageway. - Safety performance and monitoring and tracking of Lost Time Injury. - Development of emergency response plan for construction sites, with emergency contact list and evacuation procedures. - Adoption of drones for site inspections and safety monitoring. - Insurance coverage for all employees including medical and hospitalisation together with full compliance to the national employment protection regulations such as the Social Security Organisation (SOCSO) and Employment Insurance System (EIS).
+and stakehol d protocols in place to ensure the well-being and protection of its employees, workers ders.
+This includes initiatives focused on preventing accidents, maintaining a safe onment and promoting the physical and mental health of our workforce. ities annually. fionalig official ities annually.
+5 accidents at workplace . and Healt Notices a health and to enterin managem Safety pel Developm evacuatio Adoption Insurance compliance bliance with all regulations on health and safety issues such as the Occupational Safety th Act (OSHA) 1994 to ensure accident-free and disease-free working environment .
+Ind signages placed at project construction sites for awareness and adherence to the d safety practices, enforcement on usage of Personal Protection Equipment (PPE) prior g the project construction sites, hazard control measures such as road cones, traffic nent when work is carried out at public carriageway.
+Iformance and monitoring and tracking of Lost Time Injury.
+Then of emergency response plan for construction sites, with emergency contact list and in procedures.
+In procedures.
+In drones for site inspections and safety monitoring.
+In ecoverage for all employees including medical and hospitalisation together with full the national employment protection regulations such as the Social Security tion (SOCSO) and Employment Insurance System (EIS) .